 You might also be interested in –

-- Announcement: Scandit Integrates With Epic Rover to Enable Accurate Native iOS Camera Scanning in Healthcare.
+- Scandit for Epic Rover: Scandit Integrates With Epic Rover to Enable Accurate Native iOS Camera Scanning in Healthcare.

 - Leeds Teaching Hospitals Case Study: Mobile barcode scanning improves cost and time efficiency by 95% at leading UK hospital trust.